FaintHorizon/DEUX-A2/README.md

 - Github Pages for deployment
 <br>
 <br>
-With no backend a few things where off the table for development like;
+With no backend a few things where off the table for development like;</br>
-    - Due to no backend continue watching was of the table
+    - Due to no backend continue watching was of the table</br>
-    - Without the backend and a extensive media collection things like recomended films/tvshows would be near imposible to do
+    - Without the backend and a extensive media collection things like recomended films/tvshows would be near imposible to do</br>
 - A key limitation was the implementation of subtitles within the media player.
 I investigated potential approaches, including the YouTube Player API, however I decided against this option as it would introduce dependency on an external service and reduce control over playback functionality.
 As a result, subtitles were not implemented in the final build.
-In a full-scale development environment, this feature would be supported through a dedicated backend subtitle database integrated with a custom media player, enabling more advanced accessibility and customisation options.
+In a full-scale development environment, this feature would be supported through a dedicated backend subtitle database integrated with a custom media player, enabling more advanced accessibility and customisation options.</br>

-Unfortunatly thouse issues hit most of the user requirements.
+Unfortunatly thouse issues hit most of the user requirements.</br>

-With Bootstraps reactive web design the challange of having the site auto format to a device became a lot easier just had to be cautious about some images giving them a max hight/width to make sure they dont overwhelm the UI
+With Bootstraps reactive web design the challange of having the site auto format to a device became a lot easier just had to be cautious about some images giving them a max hight/width to make sure they dont overwhelm the UI</br>